New York City has stringent “pay to play” restrictions on contributions from people doing business with the city.

 What is a Doing Business Notification?

-After you file a disclosure statement, the CFB will review your campaign’s contributions to ensure compliance with New York City’s doing business law.
-The CFB will notify your campaign of over-the-limit doing business contributions within 20 calendar days.
-You will then have 20 days to issue a refund for the overage and provide documentation to the CFB.
-In the six weeks preceding an election, the CFB will notify your campaign within three business days, but you still have 20 days to respond.
-No extensions can be granted for responding to a doing business notification.
+After you file a disclosure statement, the CFB will review your campaign’s contributions to ensure compliance with the doing business law.
+The CFB will notify your campaign of over-the-limit contributions within 20 calendar days.
+In the six weeks preceding an election, the CFB will notify your campaign within four business days.

 How will I get the Doing Business Notification?

 If you have contributions over the applicable doing business limit, you will receive a notification via C-Access.
 Once the notification is posted to your account, you will receive an email from firstname.lastname@example.org.

 Note: to ensure you get the email, add this address to your list of email contacts.

 How Do I Respond?

 To resolve the notification, your campaign will need to:

 - Provide a refund of the over-the-limit portion to each contributor cited in the notification.
 Refunds must be issued by bank or certified check.

 - If the contribution was claimed for match, withdraw the matching claim in C-SMART.